 To become a successful leader, you need to think carefully about the kind of relationship you want to establish with your team.
 Naturally, you would want to build healthy and successful relationships with your team members.
 Unfortunately, it can be challenging to be someone’s boss and friend at the same time.
 Strive to build relationships and trust with each of your team members by supporting and encouraging their abilities and praising their achievements.

 Staying positive requires a lot of work.
 There will come a time when you have to lead your team out of a difficult situation.
-Sounds too simplistic in theory, but as a team leader, your outlook affects the way your teammates approach a job.
-When things go wrong at work, strive to always look at it from a different perspective, and identify the positive in the negative.
+It sounds too simplistic in theory, but as a team leader, your outlook affects the way your teammates approach a job.
+When things go wrong at work, strive to always look at it from a different perspective and identify the positive in the negative.

 Author’s BIO: Lori Wade is a journalist from Louisville.
-She is a content writer who has experience in small editions, Lori is now engaged in news and conceptual articles on the topic of business.
+She is a content writer who has experience in small editions; Lori is now engaged in news and conceptual articles on business.
 If you are interested in an entrepreneur or lifestyle, you can find her on Twitter & LinkedIn.
 She has good experience and knowledge in the field.